-With over 38 years of experience in the public sector across more than 13 agencies, Mr Sandison’s expertise covers a wide range of health- and welfare-related work, with previous roles in both policy and service delivery.
+Barry Sandison is a research fellow with the Australian National University School of Health and Medicine and also with the Paul Ramsay Foundation.
+With over 38 years’ experience in the public sector across more than 13 agencies, Barry’s expertise covers a wide range of health- and welfare-related work, with previous senior roles in both policy and service delivery.

 Appointed Director, Independent August 2021.

 PO Box Q389, Queen Victoria Building NSW 1230